 While tourists flock to Manhattan in droves, locals know that the best Brooklyn attractions rank among New York City’s most essential destinations.
-And there are tons of different types of things to do in Brooklyn, including hitting up some of the best flea markets or grabbing a bite at one of the best brunch spots in Brooklyn.
-From Gowanus to Greenpoint, add these fifteen stops to your Kings County itinerary.
+There are plenty of things to do in Kings County, including hitting up some of the best flea markets or grabbing a bite at one of the best brunch spots in Brooklyn.
+From Gowanus to the best things to do in Greenpoint, make sure to add these stops to your itinerary.

 RECOMMENDED: Full guide to the best New York attractions